One of the Missing: Summary

 The story is set in the American Civil War.
 Jerome Searing is an orderly for the Union Army.
 His general sends him on a mission to scout ahead and make sure that there are no surprises waiting for them.
 This is a typical mission for Jerome and he takes delight and care in scouting ahead.

 Jerome comes upon a plantation and can see the Confederate Army in retreat.
-He takes aim to shoot one of them ("it is the business of a soldier to kill") but at the same time, a captain far off shoots a cannon at the structure that Jerome is hiding in.
+He takes aim to shoot one of them ("it is the business of a soldier to kill") but at the same time, a Confederate captain far off shoots a cannon at the structure that Jerome is hiding in.
 When Jerome comes to, he is partially buried in the debris and finds himself incapable of moving his body because of the way the debris covers him.

 As he examines his surroundings and options, Jerome realizes that his rifle is pointed right at him.
 He anticipates it going off at any minute since it was primed to fire before the explosion.
 He tries to distract himself from the metal ring facing him with other thoughts and even by closing his eyes but every time he closes his eyes, he feels the bullet burying into him.

 Eventually, Jerome finds a loose board that he tries to use to block the gun but when that is ineffective and he has lost all hope, he uses the board to help pull the trigger.
 The gun doesn't go off; it was fired when the building collapsed.
 His death could be from a range of different causes depending on speculation.

 After hearing the explosion, his brother Adrian is ordered to move forward and explore the area that Jerome has scouted.
 As his party passes the destroyed building, they see a body in the wreckage but the debris has tinted his Federal coat gray and the state of death hints that the body had been dead so long that none of them realize who they are looking at.